Coronavirus Care Home and Village Visitor Guidance

 Where in-home face to face visits do go ahead, strict procedures will be followed including PPE and social distancing.
-For the time being, this is limited to two named constant visitors per resident.
+For the time being, this is limited to three named constant visitors per resident.
 This is in order to limit the overall number of visitors to the care home and the consequent risk of infection.
 This may mean a difficult decision for families as to who will be the visitor.
 In exceptional circumstances the Manager will consider more visitors from the person’s group of family/friends.
 However, please bear in mind when discussing this as a family, that more visitors mean higher potential risk to your loved one.
-Presently we are unable to have visits from children or pets.

 In the event of an outbreak in our care home or an outbreak in the community leading to local lockdown, we will rapidly impose our policy of no face-to-face visitors until the risk is again reduced.

-Please read our revised visiting policy and procedure which is available from the Home and do not hesitate to telephone to speak with the Manager/senior staff should you have any questions.
+Please read our revised visiting policy and procedure which is available from the Home and do not hesitate to phone and speak with the Manager/senior staff should you have any questions.

 Thank you for your continued support, it is very much appreciated.